GospelSounders/adventhymnals/content/02.christ-in-song/07.501-600/08.571-580/07.Beautiful-Little-Hands/docs.md

 All the little hands were made
 Jesus precious cause to aid;
 All the little hearts to beat
 Warm in his service so sweet.

-Chorus:
-Beautiful, beautiful, are the hands
-That fulfill the Lord's commands;
-Beautiful, beautiful, are the eyes,
-Kindled with light from the skies.
+[Chorus]

 3.
 All the little lips should pray
 To the Saviour ev'ry day;
 All the little feet should go
 Swift on his errands below.

-Chorus:
-Beautiful, beautiful, are the hands
-That fulfill the Lord's commands;
-Beautiful, beautiful, are the eyes,
-Kindled with light from the skies.
+[Chorus]

 4.
 What your little hands can do,
 That the Lord intends for you;
 Make that thing your first delight,
 Do it for him with your might.

-Chorus:
-Beautiful, beautiful, are the hands
-That fulfill the Lord's commands;
-Beautiful, beautiful, are the eyes,
-Kindled with light from the skies.
+[Chorus]

 ```